NBiermann/cryptohelper-isomorphs/README.md

 See also the paper ["Analysis of a late 19th century french cipher created by Major Josse"](https://www.tandfonline.com/doi/full/10.1080/01611194.2021.1996484) by George Lasry.
 In January 2022, George created a [challenge](https://scienceblogs.de/klausis-krypto-kolumne/the-friedman-ring-challenge-by-george-lasry/) which can only be solved by identifying the isomorphs and using them to reduce the possible ciphertext alphabets of a Wheatstone Disk to a small number.

 This led me to write an algorithm that recognizes isomorphs in a given ciphertext.
+It is a template and accepts as ciphertext a `std::string` as well as a `std::vector` of any comparable type.

+### API

 ```
 namespace cryptohelper {